svalinn/condorht_tools/setup/README.md

 1. Build script
 ----------------------------------------
-The submit file `build.sub` launches a job which copies the build script `build.bash` as well as `build_funcs.bash`, `common.bash`, and `dirs.bash` to an execute node.
+The submit file `build.sub` launches a job which copies the build script `build.bash` as well as `build_funcs.bash` and `common.bash` to an execute node.
 The script is smart in that knows which packages depend on which other packages, and it will account for the dependencies during the build.

-The script `common.bash` contains the version numbers for all the packages.
-The script `dirs.bash` contains the directory structure for the build.
-Both scripts may be edited if you so choose.
+The script `common.bash` contains the directory structure for the build as well as the the version numbers for all the packages.
+These variables may be edited may be edited if you so choose.

 The build script contains instructions for compiling the following packages.
 The default versions are listed.